+Aloe vera is known all over the world as the “wonder plant” – and for good reason!
 Aloe vera juice is an excellent health tonic that you can include in your healthy lifestyle.
 It’s a helpful addition to any Candida elimination diet (or your ongoing Candida prevention plan), and also contains significant amounts of amino acids, enzymes, vitamins, minerals and antioxidants.

 How Does Aloe Vera Work?

 The leaf of the aloe vera plant is known to contain over 240 nutritional and medicinal components, including a host of amino acids, vitamins and minerals.
 It also contains a variety of useful enzymes.